logo-lakshmshree

 8. Praj Industries

 Praj Industries is a market leader in ethanol plant installation, holding a 60% share in this growing industry.
-With India’s push for renewable energy and ethanol blending in fuel, Praj is set to play a key role in the nation’s energy transition goals.
+With India’s push for renewable energy and ethanol blending in fuel, Praj is the primary beneficiary of the 20% ethanol blending (E20) mandate being fully operational in 2026.

 • Market Coverage: 60%